Home

 Content Warning: Please note–objects and content on this website reflect the era and culture in which they were created.
 It is our mission to preserve historical records and make them available to the public.
 As such, they may contain potentially objectionable content that reflects outdated, biased, offensive, or graphic language, attitudes, opinions, or images that are preserved for historical context, accuracy, or significance, and not for any endorsement of such views or events.

 •The 1850 Fugitive Slave Act was designed to appease slave states.
 Freedom seekers could now be detained without proof and re-enslaved, even in free states.
-Those helping them could be arrested and subject to jail and heavy fines.
+Those helping them could be jailed and fined for committing a federal crime.

 •Bounty hunters from the South came into Michigan looking for escapees, who now had to cross the Canadian border to be safe.

-•To avoid bounty hunters in Detroit, the Underground Railroad network fanned out into Oakland County to move freedom seekers north to Lapeer, then Port Huron, and then to Canada.
+•To avoid bounty hunters in Detroit, the Underground Railroad network branched out to Oakland County abolitionists to move freedom seekers north to Lapeer toward Port Huron, or east to cross the St. Clair River to Canada.